devpatel917/neo4jproject/README.md

 In this project, we will perform the following:

-* Query CSSR chapter and disease data into the neo4j graph database (each source node represents the chapter and the children are the CCSR categories under the chapter)
+* Query CSSR chapter and disease data into the neo4j graph database (each source node represents the chapter and the children are the CCSR categories under the chapter).
+The descriptions are attached to the property of each node.

 * Retrieve chapter and disease data from the graph database and transform into pandas dataframe